ECHONETv1.0

 High-Altitude Awareness

 Wideband passive SDR receiver covering 400MHz–6GHz.
-Ensures EchoNet is never blind above the acoustic and thermal envelope — including drones flying at 300–500m AGL where acoustic detection degrades.
+Maintains awareness beyond the acoustic and thermal envelope, including drones operating at longer ranges and higher altitudes where acoustic detection degrades.

 Passive receive-only, zero RF emissions